Dharani1207/NatureDots/README.md

 ## GeoJSON Information

-💡 The historic lakes data is sourced as shapefile from Natural Earth Data (1:10m Physical Vectors) for the United States region.
-You can access the dataset [here](https://www.naturalearthdata.com/downloads/10m-physical-vectors/).
-It encompasses polygon geometry for four significant lakes within the region.
+💡 The historic lakes GeoJSON is sourced as a shapefile from Natural Earth Data (1:10m Physical Vectors).
+You can access the shapefile [here](https://www.naturalearthdata.com/downloads/10m-physical-vectors/).
+The selected shapefile is for historic lakes under the lakes and reservoirs category.
+It encompasses polygon geometry for four significant lakes.
 The original shapefile has been converted to GeoJSON format using the GeoCloud converter, accessible [here](https://mygeodata.cloud/converter/shp-to-geojson).
 The chosen time range for analysis spans from 2016 to 2023.

 ## JRC Global Surface Water Dataset